crowding/analysis/what_are_you_doing.md

 which don't make trials.

-Also, let's rename "makemake" to "monk" and its input "Monkfile" and its output "monkeyed" to make the typing easier.
+Also, let's rename "makemake" to "monk" and its input "Monkfile" and its output "Monkfile.makefile" to make the typing easier.

 Gah, it's trying to remake every-damn-thing.

-Circular dependencies for all the matlab files, eh.
+Eliminate circular dependencies for all the matlab files. (good thing I normalized the relative paths...)

+But it also wants to re-import all the database files.
+What is marked new that isn't?
+Guess I should re-install "remake" and seem

+Should I make a Homebrew formula for it?
+Did, it was straightforward enough.

+Decided to go ahead and let it rebuild the database.
+Except it didn't re-build the database?
+Fucking make, now it's showing actions in -n mode that it isn't performing in real mode!

+But it makes numdensity series calculations over and over again...